bahaidev/textbrowser/README.md

         but may in the future provide surrounding navigation information such as breadcrumbs.)

+    -   `userJSON` - Points to the user JSON file, `resources/user.json` by default.
+See the "User JSON" subsection below.

     -   `stylesheets` - Array of stylesheet paths and/or of two-item arrays with stylesheet path and [loadStylesheets](https://github.com/brettz9/load-stylesheets)